tgherzog/asoa-db/README.md

 ### Member-only Access ###

 The app can provide access to "member-only" data and options, such as phone numbers, postal and email addresses, and a downloadable Excel version of the roster.
-This is enabled by running the server with an environmental variable set, for example:
+Proper measures should be taken if the database is run on public servers, such as adding password protection.
+"Members mode" is enabled by running the server with an environmental variable set, for example:

     # flask